Child heel Pain=Sever's disease

-It is a traction apophysitis of the growth plate where the achilled tendon attaches to the heel bone or calcaneus.
+It is a traction caused apophysitis of the growth plate (inflammation of the growth plate) occuring where the achilles tendon attaches to the calcaneus (heel bone).
 Pain is normally worse with increased activity and painful on squeezing the heel.

 It is believed to be caused by increased pulling on the calcaneus associated with growth and tight achilles and calf muscles.
 It is also related to high or repeated minor impact forces to the heel.

-Sever's disease is more common to male children who are very active or obese.
+I commonly see this in young soccer and football players and they typically wear very flat boots with no heel raise.
+Sever's disease is more common to male children who are very active or over-weight.

-Treatment involves treatment of inflammation- rest, ice, compression and elevation.
+1. Treatment of inflammation- rest, ice, compression and elevation.